RedisLabs/redislabs-docs/content/kubernetes/delete_custom_resources.md

 ## Delete the operator

 There are two ways to delete the operator.
 You can delete the entire operator bundle, but this will also delete any cluster-wide resources created by the operator.
-To only delete resources within a specific namespace, and leave other cluster-wide resources intact, you need to delete each resource manually.
+To only delete resources within a specific namespace and leave other cluster-wide resources intact, you need to delete each resource manually.

-Whether you decide to delete the entire bundle or just resources from a specific namespace, it's important to delete the operator ConfigMap (`operator-environment-config).
+Whether you decide to delete the entire bundle or just resources from a specific namespace, it's important to delete the operator ConfigMap (`operator-environment-config`).

 ```sh
 kubectl delete cm operator-environment-config